Celebrate Earth Day, Add "Green" To Your Power

-"Renewable energy enthusiasts who are interested in generating their own renewable energy face much higher costs," says Hurd.
-Cuivre River does not provide rebates or incentives for solar and wind projects, but does provide information about Net Metering and Missouri's Easy Connect Act.
+"Renewable energy enthusiasts who are interested in generating their own renewable energy face much higher costs," says Hurd, though they do receive credit for any excess power they deliver to the grid.
+Cuivre River does not provide rebates or incentives for solar and wind projects, but does provide information about net metering and Missouri's Easy Connect Act.

 To enroll in Cuivre River's Green Power program call Hurd at 800.392.3709, ext.
 231, or e-mail firstname.lastname@example.org.